gary-rostomyan/AirTaxiSIM_DigitalTwin/README.md

 This project is for researchers, engineers, and developers who want to push the boundaries of autonomy in the sky.

-> ⚠️ **Note:** The full source code for AirTaxiSim is not yet publicly available.
-> We are currently refining and documenting the simulator to ensure a high-quality release.
-> Stay tuned — the complete codebase will be made available here soon.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>